FelixWeichselgartner/RPi-I2C-LevelShifter/README.md

 ## Testing

-I tested the pcb, however and hand-soldered everything (which I can definitely not recommend).
+I tested the pcb, however I hand-soldered everything (which I can definitely not recommend).
 Everything is soldered exactly like in the schematic, even though I placed some parts differently.

 Here is how my prototype looks like: